Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - Implemented switching and holding pieces
 - Made board display the held and next pieces, and switched from an ArrayDeque to LinkedList for nextPieces

+### 5/27

+- Fixed switching pieces using nextPieces instead of the heldPiece
+- Added lose condition, did not actually make the game end
+- Implemented the 7 pieces in a bag randomization
+- Made displaying next pieces look nice

 ## Lawrence Shek

 ### 5/22